dongzgh/dongzgh.github.io/journal.md

 * Attended FTI's stuff meeting
 * Announced plan change (profit sharing to bonus, salary updates on every mid of January)
-* Updated Dong's aeroplan personal information
+* Updated Dong's Aeroplan personal information

 * [L3D-LMS](#l3d-lms)
   * Finished reading of thesis 'The Investigation Of A Method To Generate Conformal Lattice Structures For Additive Manufacturing'